How to convert a String to an equivalent integer value with int() and float() functions?

 TypeError: can only concatenate str (not "int") to str

-How we can convert a string to an integer(int)?
+How can we convert a string to an integer(int)?

 We can use the inbuilt function int() to convert a string into an integer.
 The function has the following syntax.

-base – The base argument is an integer value.
-It represents the number format.
-For example, for decimal, it is 10, for binary 2, and for hexadecimal, it is 16.
-What base we should use depends on the input string format.
-If a programmer use int() function with the wrong base, there will error message invalid literal for int() with base baseValue: ‘inputString‘.
-It is an optional parameter the default is 10.
+For example, for decimal, it is 10.
+For binary 2, and for hexadecimal, it is 16.
+Depending on the format of the input string, we should use a different base value.
+If a programmer use int() function with the wrong base, there will be an error message invalid literal for int() with base baseValue

 Following is an example of converting strings in various formats into the integer using the function int().